Dev Anand: Early life and family

 Anand was born Dharamdev Pishorimal Anand on 26 September 1923 in the Shakargarh Tehsil of the Gurdaspur district in Punjab, British India (now Narowal District, Punjab, Pakistan).

 His father Pishori Lal Anand was a prominent lawyer in Gurdaspur District Court.
 Pishori Lal Anand was also a freedom fighter and scholar affiliated with the Arya Samaj organisation, who would study world religions in different languages (the Bhagavad-Gita in Sanskrit, the Bible in Hebrew, the Qur'an in Arabic while he also knew Persian).
+His mother was Indravati.

 Dev was the third of four sons born to Pishori Lal Anand.
 One of Dev's younger sisters Sheel Kanta Kapur, is the mother of film director Shekhar Kapur.
 His older brothers included Manmohan Anand (Advocate, Gurdaspur Dist.
 Court) and Chetan Anand, while Vijay Anand was his younger brother.

 Anand did his schooling till matriculation from Sacred Heart School, Dalhousie (then in Punjab), and went to Government College Dharamshala before going to Lahore to study.
 Later Dev completed a B.A. degree in English Literature from the Government College, Lahore in British India.
 Part of the Anand family, he co-founded Navketan Films in 1949 with his elder brother Chetan Anand.

 Career

+Career beginnings

 After completing his BA degree in English literature from the Government College, Lahore (then in British India), Anand left his hometown for Bombay in the early 1940s.
 He began his career in the military censor's office at Churchgate, for a monthly salary of Rs.
 65. Later, he worked as a clerk in an accounting firm for a salary of Rs.
 85. He joined his older brother, Chetan, as a member of the Indian People's Theatre Association (IPTA).
 Anand aspired to become a performer after seeing Ashok Kumar's performance in films such as Achhut Kanya and Kismet.
 Anand quoted in an interview that "I remember when I gate-crashed into the office of the man who gave me the first break, he kept looking at me – Babu Rao Pai of Prabhat Film Studios.
 At that time he made up his mind that this boy deserves a break and later mentioned to his people that 'this boy struck me because of his smile and beautiful eyes and his tremendous confidence.'"
 Then he was soon offered the lead role in Prabhat Films' Hum Ek Hain (1946), a film about Hindu-Muslim unity, where Dev Anand played a Hindu boy and was paired opposite Kamala Kotnis.
 While shooting the film in Pune, Anand befriended the actor Guru Dutt.
 Between them, they agreed that if one of them were to become successful in the film industry, he would help the other also to be successful.
 They formed a mutual understanding that when Anand produced a film, Dutt would direct it and when Dutt directed a film, Anand would act in it.